sciZer0/7/v/README.md

-<h1>3 &nbsp Over 50 thousand TPS</h1>
+<h1>3 &nbsp Over 50,000 TPS</h1>

-From day one, the blockchain’s bandwidth is over 50 thousand Transactions Per Second, with the potential to process 700,000 TPS in the future.
+From day one, the blockchain’s bandwidth is over 50,000 Transactions Per Second, with the potential to process 700,000 TPS in the future.